our boone county community-wide needs assessment is complete. CLICK HERE TO ACCESS THE REPORT… [Read More]

 CFBC administers a vast array of scholarship funds.
 These scholarships are funded by donors who believe in the young people of Boone County and want to support their pursuit of higher education.

 Learn more and apply for a scholarship for your school!
 We are proud to offer scholarships for Lebanon High School, Sheridan High School, Western Boone High School, and Zionsville High School.
 We also offer additional CFBC Scholarships outside of these specific schools.
-For a partial list of additional scholarships not administered by the Community Foundation, click here.

 Follow us on Facebook; there, you’ll find upcoming deadlines, new scholarship opportunities and other scholarship-related information, posted as we receive it.